h-mohammadi-f/Angular/README.md

 # Angular

-I am going to learn Angular with .Net 6 and Entity framework code first.
+I am going to learn Angular/Typescript with .Net 6 and Entity framework code first.